On March 11, 2021, the American Rescue Plan (ARP) Higher Education Emergency Relief Fund (HEERF) III was signed into

 correct address.
 You can find your mailing address on the Hub (login required) at Webadvisor for Students/Academic Profile/My profile.

 In order to sign up for Fast Refund please do the following:

 When should students expect to receive their HEERF III grant?

-Student who sign up for Fast Refund should receive their deposit for the fall semester disbursement as early as
+Students who sign up for Fast Refund should receive their deposit for the Fall semester disbursement as early as

 How can students use their HEERF III grant?

 The HEERF III grant aid may be used for any component of the student’s cost of attendance or for any emergency costs